anissa218/MEDFAIR_UKBB/README.md

 See `parse_args.py` for more options.

 ### Results Analysis
-See `mynotebooks/UKBB Baseline Model Analysis' for an example analysis of the baseline (ERM) model, its disparities, and characterisation of its disparities (eg analysis of model feature representations etc.).
+See `mynotebooks/UKBB Baseline Model Analysis` for an example analysis of the baseline (ERM) model, its disparities, and characterisation of its disparities (eg analysis of model feature representations etc.).

-See `mynotebooks/UKBB Mitigation Models Analysis' for an example analysis of the mitigation models, and comparison of their performance.
+See `mynotebooks/UKBB Mitigation Models Analysis` for an example analysis of the mitigation models, and comparison of their performance.

 ## Citation
 Please consider citing our paper if you find this repo useful.